 There's a way to prevent champagne cork damage by opening the bottle correctly.

-Holding the base of the bottle with one hand, place your other hand on the cork and point the head of the bottle in a safe direction away from people.
+Holding the bottom of the bottle with one hand, place your other hand on the cork and point the head of the bottle in a safe direction away from people.
 Hold the cork firmly and twist the bottle.
 You should feel a soft pop without sending the cork flying.

 Pretty lackluster don't you think?
-While it's not as fun as hearing a loud pop or turning the cork into a dangerous projectile, opening a champagne bottle correctly shows your friends that you are fancy and proper.
+While it's not as fun as hearing a loud pop or turning the cork into a dangerous projectile, opening a champagne bottle correctly shows your friends that you are fancy and proper at special occasions.
 Plus you know how to open a bottle without spilling a single drop.